-COB, prior authorization, and referrals
+COB and prior authorization

 When this Plan is secondary (pays its benefits after the other plan) and the primary plan's prior authorization or utilization management requirements are satisfied, you or your dependent will not be required to comply with this Plan's prior authorization or utilization management requirements.
 The Plan will accept the prior authorization or utilization management determinations made by the primary plan.